How do I make a home insurance claim?

 If I run a home business what am I covered for?

-Business activity is defined as any registered business or any activity that derives an income.
+Business activity is defined as any registered business or any activity conducted at the insured address that derives an income.
 This does not include working remotely from a home office.

-Tools or equipment you use for any trade or profession that you perform, or that are used to make an income, are considered tools of the trade and are subject to a policy limit.
+Tools or equipment you use for any trade or profession that you perform, or that are used to make an income, are considered tools of the trade and are subject to a policy limit of $2000 in total.
 You are not covered for stock used in connection with any business, trade, or profession.

 What is not covered?